-- Personnel -The following appraisers are responsible for estimating the market value of residential property: - Contractors with Western Valuation and Consulting, LLC - Data An individualized set of data characteristics for each residential dwelling and multiple family units in this district are collected in the field and data entered into the computer.
+Data - An individualized set of data characteristics for each residential dwelling and multiple family units in this district are collected in the field and data entered into the computer.
 The property characteristic data drives the application of computer-assisted mass appraisal (CAMA) under the Cost, Market, and Income Approaches to property valuation.